Fungus-growing ants: Mating

-Typically, one queen lives per colony.
+Typically, one queen ant lives per colony.
 Every year after the colony is about three years old, the queen lays eggs of female and male alates, the reproductive ants that will pass on the genes of the queens.
 Before leaving the nest, queens stuff some of the fungus' mycelia in her cibarium.
 These winged males and queens then take their nuptial flights to mate high in the air.
 In some areas, species flights are synchronized with all local colonies' virgin royalty flying at the same time on the same day, such as Atta sexdens and Atta texana.

-Some species' queens mate with only one male, as in Seriomyrmex and Trachymyrmex, while some are known to mate with as many as eight or 10, such as Atta sexdens and many Acromyrmex spp.
-After mating, all males die, but their sperm stays alive and usable for a long time in the spermatheca, or sperm bank, of their mate, meaning that many ants father offspring years after their death.
+Some species' queens mate with only one male, as in Seriomyrmex and Trachymyrmex, while some are known to mate with as many as eight or 10, such as Atta sexdens and many Acromyrmex species.
+After mating, all males die, but their sperm stays alive and usable for a long time in the spermatheca, or sperm bank, of their mate, meaning that many male ant's offspring hatch years after their death.

 Colony foundation

 After their mating flights, queens cast off their wings and begin their descent into the ground.
 After creating a narrow entrance and digging 20-30 cm straight down, she creates a small 6 cm chamber.
-In here, she spits on a small wad of fungus and starts her colony's garden.
+In here, she spits on a small wad of fungus and starts her colony's fungal garden.
 After about three days, fresh mycelia are growing out of the fungus wad and the queen has lain three to six eggs.
 In a month, the colony has eggs, larvae, and often pupae surrounding the ever-growing garden.

-Until the first workers are grown, the queen is the sole worker.
+Until the first workers have matured, the ant queen is the sole worker.
 She grows the garden, fertilizing it with her fecal liquid, but does not eat from it.
 Instead, she gains energy from eating 90% of the eggs she lays, in addition to catabolizing her wing muscles and fat reserves.

 Though the first larvae feed on the eggs of the queen, the first workers begin growing and eating from the garden.
 Workers feed malformed eggs to the hungry larvae while the garden is still fragile.
 After about a week of this underground growth, workers open the closed entrance and begin foraging, staying close to the nest.
-The fungus begins growing at a much faster rate [13 μm] an hour.
+The fungus begins growing at a much faster rate [13 μm per hour].
 From this point on, the only work the queen does is egg-laying.

 Colonies grow slowly for the first two years of existence, but then accelerate for the next three years.
 After around five years, growth levels out and the colony begins to produce winged males and queens.

 The founding of a nest by these queens is highly difficult, and successful cases are not likely.
 After three months, newly founded colonies of Atta capiguara and Atta sexdens are 0.09% and 2.53% likely to still exist, respectively.
 Some species have better odds, such as Atta cephalotes, which are 10% likely to survive a few months.